arraybrain/arraybrain/README.md

 let sortedTestArray = sort(
   testArray, // specify the array
   'desc', // descending or ascending
-  'number', // what is its type ? 'number' | 'string' | 'date'
-  'price', // because of there is objects, define the key, so it sorts depend on it 'props:id' // what if the 'price' are same ? simply sort based on {props: id}
+  'number', // what is its type? 'number' | 'string' | 'date' 'price', // compare the 'price' tag 'props:date=date|asc' // what if the 'price' are same? simply sort based on 'date' prop, also specify 'ascending' or 'descending'
 );

 ```